Hemedbz/FormFlow/README.md

 # FormFlow
-open source forms tool for colaberating and gathering information
+open source forms tool for collaborating and gathering information

 ## WORK IN PROGRESS